This Is What Whales Are Betting On Costco Wholesale - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Costco Wholesale options trades today is 622.8 with a total volume of 6,149.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Costco Wholesale's whale activity within a strike price range from $480.0 to $760.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Costco Wholesale's big money trades within a strike price range of $505.0 to $880.0 over the last 30 days.

 Costco Wholesale Option Volume And Open Interest Over Last 30 Days